 Public Health Northamptonshire offers:

-- advice on ‘stop smoking’ nicotine replacement therapy (NRT)
+- A FREE course of nicotine replacement therapy (NRT)

 Did you know that you are four times more likely to give up smoking with professional support, as opposed to going it alone?

 Stopping smoking during pregnancy is the most effective way of ensuring that your child has the best start in life.
 Although it can be tough to stop smoking, there is plenty of help available across Northamptonshire.
 Cigarettes contain over 4,000 chemicals, many of which can prevent your baby from growing properly, and increase their risk of developing significant health problems.